AxoLabs/BEE2-Axos-Packages/docs/CONTRIBUTING.md

 Please report any bugs or enhancement ideas in the issues section.
 I will not look into a suggestion/bug that has not been reported there, no matter how severe it is.

 ### Know what you are talking about
-Unless you have experience with how Portal 2 works, I kindly ask you not to propose 'solutions' to bugs, or try to 'help' with fixing them.
+Unless you have experience with how Portal 2 and BEEMod work, I kindly ask you not to propose 'solutions' to bugs, or try to 'help' with fixing them.

 ### Use issues for their intended purpose.
 Please only open an issue if you want to suggest an enhancement to one of existing UCPs or want to report a bug.
 Do not use them as a discussion forum, or a place to suggest new items.
 This also means you are expected to use the appropriate issue template.

-### Test bugs in the latest version.
+### Test bugs in the latest, unmodified version.
 Please, when reporting a bug, make sure to test it in the latest *supported* version of BEEMod, and make sure you are using the latest version of the packages.
 I will not help you if either is outdated, as your problem may have been fixed in a newer release.

+You will also not receive any help should you use the versions of the packages from the 'Portal Community' Discord server - They have been modified against my wishes, the server's owner has re-added several garbage items without notifying me beforehand, or even asking for permission.
+As such, I will not help with any issues encountered while using the package versions from there.

 ## Basically, use common sense and don't be annoying.